List of former English Football League clubs: Clubs

 The tables show the first and last seasons in which each club competed in the League.
 Some clubs' membership was intermittent between their first and last seasons.

 Clubs shown in bold were among the founder members of the League.
-As of 2023, the founder member clubs playing in the League are Blackburn Rovers, Bolton Wanderers, Derby County, Notts County, Preston North End, Stoke City, and West Bromwich Albion.
+As of 2026, the founder member clubs playing in the League are Blackburn Rovers, Bolton Wanderers, Burnley, Derby County, Notts County, Preston North End, Stoke City, West Bromwich Albion, and Wolverhampton Wanderers.
 Preston have continuously been League members, whereas the others (except Notts County) have played in the Premier League at one time or another.
 Notts County has recently returned to the League after four seasons in the National League.

 Four former members of the old Football League Division One no longer play in the Football League or Premier League: Bury, Bradford Park Avenue, Darwen, and Glossop North End.

 Where a defunct club has been succeeded by a phoenix club, the new club is listed.